CoRE-Lab-UCF/Pollack_et_al_2024/README.md

 - `Maximum_NTR_events_for_each_POT_RF_for_”Selected_accumulation_time”_RF_acc.mat`:-structure [Time_NTR.Max_NTR.Time_RF.POT_RF]

 ## 5. Stratification
 **Description**: The two conditional samples are stratified into two sets as: 1.
 The events caused by Tropical cyclones 2.
 The events that were not caused by tropical cyclones.
-The Hurdat 2  data set is used to identify the events induced by tropical cylcones.
+The Hurdat 2  data set is used to identify the events induced by tropical cyclones.

 5.1 Conditioned on NTR
 - **`Scripts/Stratification_Con_NTR.m`**